Expensify/App/tests/e2e/README.md

 - `--skipInstallDeps`: Skips the `npm install` step, useful during development
 - `--skipBuild`: Skips to build the android app, useful during development

+## Available environment variables

+The tests can be run with the following environment variables:

+- `baseline`: Change the baseline to run the tests again (default is `main`).

 ## Performance regression testing

 The output of the tests is a set of performance metrics (see video above).